C.J. Abrams Player Props: Nationals vs. Brewers

-The Washington Nationals and C.J.
-Abrams (.359 slugging percentage over his past 10 games, including one homer), take on starting pitcher Freddy Peralta and the Milwaukee Brewers at Nationals Park, Tuesday at 7:05 PM ET.
+The Washington Nationals, including C.J.
+Abrams (.316 slugging percentage in past 10 games, including zero home run), take on starter Wade Miley and the Milwaukee Brewers at Nationals Park, Wednesday at 1:05 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Brewers.
+In his last game, he strung together two hits (going 2-for-4 with a double and two RBI) against the Brewers.

 C.J.
 Abrams Game Info & Props vs. the Brewers